uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/sections/graphics-transformations.md

 The interactive also allows you to combine in translations (just three numbers, for x, y and z).
 Try combining a scaling followed by a translation.
-What if you add a rotation — does the order matter?
+What if you add a rotation &ndash; does the order matter?

 {panel type="curiosity"}